1. Vanillekipferln (vanilla crescents)

 2. Springerle

-Traditionally anise-flavoured, bakers create the intricate designs by using a special rolling pin printed with images.
+To shape these anise-flavoured cookies into intricate designs, bakers traditionally used a special rolling pin printed with images.
+But you could also use a stamp or mould.
 The first German examples of such prints were in the 15th century and designs have been evolving ever since.

 3. Pfeffernüsse (pepper nuts)